lyds-jane/unit3/README.md

 ### Skills developped:
 * Object Oriented Programming
+* Designing UI in QtDesigner
 * Converting UI files to python programs
 * Button linking
+* Hashing passwords
+* Adding elements to a table

 ### Object Oriented Programming (OOP)
 The following image shows the basic layout of an OOP program: